varabyte/kobweb/README.md

 }
 ```

-Of course, you can also define your own variant in code and pass that in here as well.
+Of course, you can also define your own variant in your own codebase and pass that in here as well.

 #### Custom callouts